Best Sports Betting Sites in Canada: Top Online Sportsbooks

 Moneyline Bets

 A moneyline bet is a bet on who wins.
-In hockey, that could mean betting on Toronto to beat Montreal.
-In tennis, it could mean betting on one player to win the match.
+In hockey, that could mean betting on Toronto to beat Montreal; in tennis, it could mean betting on one player to win the match.
+This is usually the easiest bet type to understand because you do not need to worry about point spreads or totals — your selection just needs to win according to the sportsbook market rules.

 Point Spread Bets

-A point spread bet adds a handicap to both teams.
-The favourite has to win by more than the spread, while the underdog can either win outright or lose by less than the spread.
+A point spread bet adds a handicap to both teams: the favourite has to win by more than the spread, while the underdog can either win outright or lose by less than the spread.
+For example, if Toronto is listed at -3.5 against Ottawa in a CFL game, Toronto needs to win by at least four points for that bet to cash.

 Totals

 A totals bet is about the combined score, not which team wins.
 The sportsbook sets a number, and you bet on whether the final score will go over or under that total.
+In an NHL game, a total might be listed at 6.5 goals: if you bet the over, you need seven or more total goals; if you bet the under, you need six or fewer.

 Parlays

-A parlay combines multiple selections into one bet.
-Every leg has to win for the parlay to cash, which makes the payout higher but also makes the bet harder to win.
+A parlay combines multiple selections into one bet, and every leg has to win for the parlay to cash, which makes the payout higher but also makes the bet harder to win.
+Parlays can be fun for small stakes, but they are easy to overuse.
+We would treat them as higher-risk bets, not a shortcut to consistent profits.

 Player Props